KaiwenJon/Parallel-Programming-Models/README.md

 // Available versions: --sequential, --openmp, --pthread
 // for example: ./opencvTest --openmp ../data/butterfly.jpg
 // Result will be saved to ../result.detection.jpg

+// If using mpi, run this command: mpiexec -n <number of threads> ./opencvTest --mpi ../data/butterfly.jpg
 ```

 ## Execution Time